 What is ISO?
 Isotonitazene (ISO) is a synthetic version of the opioid etonitazene.
 It is 100 times more powerful than morphine.
 It is responsible for 40 to 50 fatal overdoses per month in the U.S., according to the U.S. News and World Report.
 The drug is also more potent than fentanyl, making it one of the most deadly drugs on the streets today.

-ISO comes from China and it was designed to mimic the effects of etonitazene.
+ISO drug comes from China and it was designed to mimic the effects of etonitazene.
 Etonitazene is an analgesic first used in the 1950s as a pain reliever.
 It is a Schedule I controlled substance, meaning it has a high potential for abuse and no accepted medical use.

 Experts predict ISO will surpass fentanyl use and overdose rates in the coming years, and this is why we need to be worried.
 ISO may become the new fentanyl.
 So far, the only street names for ISO are Nitazene and Toni.

-ISO is Difficult to Detect with Opioid Drug Tests
+ISO Is Difficult to Detect with Opioid Drug Tests

 Because ISO is so new, the medical field doesn’t have an abundance of data on exactly how prevalent the drug is in the US.
-The lack of data on ISO is due in part to the fact that it is difficult to detect with drug tests.
+The lack of data on ISO drug is due in part to the fact that it is difficult to detect with drug tests.
 However, special drug screens are in production that will detect the substance.

 According to researchers, most information regarding ISO comes from postmortem analyses reported to national monitoring organizations.